Preparing for Your Online Course

 You should have your Internet provider’s telephone number and technical support available for your classes.

-When you go to the ANGEL log-in, ANGEL will run a System Check.
+When you go to the Canvas login, Canvas will run a System Check.
 You should have all green checks.

 Some courses may require that you have certain software or viewers installed on your computer.
 Software requirements may include Microsoft Word or PowerPoint.